srlabs/ziggy/README.md

 # `ziggy`

-`ziggy` is a fuzzer for Rust projects which is built to:
+`ziggy` is a fuzzer manager for Rust projects which is built to:

 - launch different fuzzers in parallel with a shared corpus
 - create and monitor continuous fuzzing pipelines